Free 24/7 Consultation | "Call The Champs"

 Although the discovery rule provides an extension, working quickly to file a personal injury claim is still critical.
 Relying on the discovery rule to protect your right to compensation is a risky path.
 NST Law can help you work quickly to file your claim.

-What is the purpose of the Mississippi personal injury statute of limitations?
+What is the Purpose of the Mississippi Personal Injury Statute of Limitations?

 The Mississippi personal injury statute of limitations exists to protect a defendant from unfair legal action.
 For example, suppose a claim is brought 10 years after an incident occurs.
 In that case, the defendant may no longer possess the critical evidence necessary to mount a defense, the evidence may degrade over time, and memories of crucial witnesses may fade as well.
 The legislators who crafted the law believed that bringing a civil action against someone for an act that occurred in the distant past would be unfair.